manuel-delverme/options/README.md

 ###### questions:
 1. what's the metric of fitness for each option?
-2. how do I compare two options trained for a different number of iterations?
+1. how do I compare two options trained for a different number of iterations?
-3. using Qlearning, how do i initialize the Q values for the new option?
+1. using Qlearning, how do i initialize the Q values for the new option?
+1. how to evaluate?

+#### answers:
-##### answers:
+##### 1
 ###### fitness as f(iteration,option) is sum(Q[:,option]) at that time and
 1. store all the past observations and evaluate two options over the falue for the same iteration
 1. fit an exponentially decaying value and use 5tau (gaussian process)